 Don’t let negligent parties get by on a statutory technicality.
 If your two-year timeframe is coming up, or has passed, you may still have legal options against the responsible parties.
 Even if you’ve missed the deadline, it is still worth speaking with a personal injury attorney.

 Birmingham Personal Injury FAQ

 No two accidents are alike, and neither are Birmingham personal injury law firms.
 If a negligent party caused your accident and injuries, you need the best Birmingham personal injury lawyer you can get.
-Morris Bart & Associates, LLC can answer all your questions and protect your rights to compensation.
+The Morris Bart law firm can answer all your questions and protect your rights to compensation.

 What Is the Usual Fee for a Personal Injury Lawyer?

 Our personal injury lawyers in Birmingham get it: when you’re injured and out of work, the last thing you want to do is pay upfront for an attorney.
 That’s why we work on a contingency-fee basis.

 We believe everyone deserves justice, not just those who can afford it.
 That being said, you might have to pay other costs and expenses related to your claim, like court fees.
 But at least you won’t have to pay out-of-pocket for a highly experienced and skilled personal injury attorney.

 Rather than billing at an hourly rate, personal injury attorneys take a predetermined percentage of your settlement or court award.
 The percentage your lawyer will take depends on the complexity of your case.

 However, there is often always room for negotiations between the attorney and the client.
 The percentage will be agreed upon in advance, and your lawyer should have it for you in writing so that there are no surprises.